maxxrail/Image-Data-Classification/README.md

-# Assignment 3: Classification of Image Data
+# Classification of Image Data

 ## Overview
 This project is designed to classify sign language gestures using a dataset formatted similarly to the classic MNIST dataset, but featuring hand sign representations for letters.
 It explores the efficacy of Multi-Layer Perceptron (MLP) models under various configurations and compares their performance with that of a Convolutional Neural Network (ConvNet) model.